waterbear-cloud/paco/docs/index.rst

 AIM is capable of reliably deploying robust AWS environments.
 However, there is a lot more we want to add to AIM!

 As AIM is a young project, it's API and design may be subject to frequent changes.
-It is used for real-world projects by the authors though, so backward breaking changes will attempt to be minimized with reasonable migration paths.
+It is used for real-world production environmentes though, so backward breaking changes will be minimized with reasonable migration paths.

 Source Code, Issues and Support
 -------------------------------